|body or mind||

 Tertiary institutions will all have their own entry requirements, but in general, compulsory subjects include:

-Depending on the specialist field you’ve decided on, career opportunities for biochemistry are numerous and can include working at the following places:
+Depending on the specialist field you’ve decided on, biochemists typically work in the following places:

 University of KwaZulu-Natal: